“But the Scripture has confined all under sin, that the promise by faith in Jesus Christ might be given to those who believe.”

 Verse 22 is a contrast to verse 21.
-Salvation by faith is the polar opposite of righteousness by the law.
+Salvation by faith is the polar opposite of righteousness through the law.

 the Scripture has confined all

-The Scripture shuts everyone under the confines of sin, so it is impossible to be justified by keeping the law.
-The word “confined” means shut in on all sides like fish in a net so that there is no way to keep the law for salvation (Luke 5:6).
+The word “confined” connotes shut in on all sides like fish in a net (Luke 5:6).
+Scripture confines everyone to the status of a sinner so that there is no way to keep the law for salvation.
+The Scripture imprisons everyone under the confines of sin so that it is impossible to be justified by keeping the law.
 God shut the door so completely that there is no hope of salvation by works.
-Everyone is a prisoner of sin and cannot get out of that prison.
-Sin keeps you in prison under lock and key.
+Everyone is a prisoner of sin and cannot escape that prison.
+Sin keeps you in jail under lock and key.

 Scripture is the court beyond which there is no appeal.
-It is the infallible, inspired, inerrant, eternal, unalterable Word of God.
-You either take it or leave it, but whatever you do, you never alter it.
+It is God’s infallible, inspired, inerrant, eternal, unalterable Word.
+You either take it or leave it, but whatever you do, you can never alter it.
 The Bible will still be here when we are dead and gone.
 There will always be a Bible.

 “Heaven and earth will pass away, but My words will by no means pass away” (Matthew 24:35).

 Every person is under the dominion of sin.
-From this conclusion, there is no escape, and to this rule, there is no exception.
+From this conclusion, there is no escape; to this rule, there is no exception.
 The law is like a massive rock crushing eternal life out of us.